Wall Street heavyweights take a drubbing, from airlines to Big Tech

 Companies who sell their goods to China were hit hard on Friday, including those in aerospace, agriculture and heavy equipment.

 Some of Thursday's biggest losers — banks, airlines and technology companies — sank again on Friday.
-Others, such as retailers, clothing and restaurants, were down but not nearly as bad as Thursday.
-Some, like Nike, even posted small gains on Friday.
+Others, such as retailers, clothing and restaurants, were down but not nearly as bad.
+A handful, like Nike, even posted small gains on Friday.

+The so-called Magnificent 7 stocks that have dominated the market the past few years had some of the heaviest losses.
+Apple, Microsoft, Nvidia, Alphabet, Amazon, Meta and Tesla lost around $1.8 trillion in market value combined in the past two days.

 Tariffs are effectively a business tax that gets passed on to consumers.
 If prices for goods and services rise, consumers could tighten their budgets and pull back on spending for non-essential goods and services.